Local Rules

 B. Upon the entry of appearance of counsel, all documents filed with the Court and all Court orders shall be served upon the designated counsel.

-C. Once an appearance is made, counsel may only withdraw from a case by written leave of Court for good cause shown.
+C. Once an appearance is made, counsel may only withdraw from a case by written leave of court for good cause shown.
 A copy of the written Motion to Withdraw shall be served upon the client, and counsel shall comply with Prof. Cond.
 Rule 1.16.

-D. No person who is not admitted to the practice of law before the Ohio Supreme Court may appear on behalf of another individual or entity in Court, except as provided by R.C.
+D. No person who is not admitted to the practice of law before the Ohio Supreme Court may appear on behalf of another individual or entity in court, except as provided by R.C.
 1925 or the Rules of the Supreme Court Rules for the Government of the Bar of Ohio.
-An executed power of attorney does not confer upon a person who is not an attorney the right or ability to represent some other person in Court.
+An executed power of attorney does not confer upon a person who is not an attorney the right or ability to represent some other person in court.
 Nothing in this rule shall prohibit an employee or agent of a party from appearance in a civil action to provide testimony on behalf of his or her employer regarding information within that employee’s or agent’s personal knowledge, regardless of the presence or absence of the party.

 E. An attorney who is not admitted to practice law in the State of Ohio may not appear on behalf of another individual or entity in court without permission of the Judge or Magistrate.
 The request for permission shall be in writing.
 It shall certify that the attorney is admitted to practice law in the highest Court of another state or in the District of Columbia and that the attorney is not a resident of this State.
 The request must be co-signed by an attorney registered and admitted to the practice of law in Ohio.